Endue Software Data Breach Settlement: $65 Cash Payment, Up to $2,500 in Losses, and 2 Years of Medical Data & Credit Monitoring

 What is the Endue Software data breach settlement?

-It is a proposed class action settlement resolving Pauley, et al. v.
+It was a proposed class action settlement resolving Pauley, et al. v.
 Endue, Inc. d/b/a Endue Software, Case No. CACE-25-015155, in the 17th Judicial Circuit Court in and for Broward County, Florida.
-The case concerns a February 2025 cyberattack on Endue's systems in which files containing personal and health information were accessed.
+The case concerned a February 2025 cyberattack on Endue's systems in which files containing personal and health information were accessed.

 All living individuals residing in the United States whose private information may have been impacted by the February 2025 Endue Software data incident.
 About 118,000 people were notified that their information was involved.

-Every class member can claim two years of CyEx Medical Shield Complete monitoring (with $1 million of medical identity-theft insurance) plus one cash option: a one-time $65 Alternate Cash Payment with no documentation, or up to $2,500 for documented out-of-pocket losses.
-You may claim only one of the two cash options.
+Every class member could claim two years of CyEx Medical Shield Complete monitoring (with $1 million of medical identity-theft insurance) plus one cash option: a one-time $65 Alternate Cash Payment with no documentation, or up to $2,500 for documented out-of-pocket losses.
+Only one of the two cash options could be claimed.

-To file online you must log in with the Login ID and PIN from the notice sent to you.
-The $65 Alternate Cash Payment needs no documentation; the up-to-$2,500 Documented Losses option requires receipts or similar proof (affidavits alone are not sufficient).
+Filing online required logging in with the Login ID and PIN from the notice sent to you.
+The $65 Alternate Cash Payment needed no documentation; the up-to-$2,500 Documented Losses option required receipts or similar proof (affidavits alone were not sufficient).

 Settlement Benefits